How the Realworks version of Form 6 helps property managers

 You cannot act on behalf of the client until you're appointed on the PO Form 6, which must be signed by all the registered owners (or their legally appointed) representative.
 A copy of the fully signed document must be provided to the client/s.
 This statutory form contains 10 parts and 6 pages in total.

 If you use the Realworks version of the PO Form 6, there are an additional 10 pages that contain a schedule and essential terms and conditions which have been drafted by a legal practitioner.

 These additional documents have been drafted to ensure there are clear instructions provided to the agent and based on identified areas of risk in property management.

 We look at three sections you need to consider when accepting instructions from a client.

 PO Form 6 - Part 8.2

-This section grants the agent authority to arrange maintenance for the property without seeking permission from the client first.
+This section grants the agent authority to arrange maintenance for the property up to an authorised spend limit.
 This means all types of maintenance, routine and emergency.
-If you have a zero spend limit, this means you cannot arrange any maintenance on behalf of the client without first seeking their instructions, preferably in writing.
+If you have a zero spend limit, this means you cannot arrange any maintenance on behalf of the client without first seeking their instructions in writing.